 '''

-derivative X // name of derivative
+derivative x // name of derivative

 {

 All code above goes here.

 }

 '''

-If you create a derivative and you want to use Altium Designer to select sections, the derivative must be called "c51" for the TSK51x/TSK52x, since Altium Designer uses this name in the generated LSL file.
-If you want to specify memory in Altium Designer, the custom derivative must contain the buses "xdata\bus", "idata\bus" and "code\bus" for the same reasons.
+If you create a derivative and you want to use Altium Designer to select sections, the derivative must be called "c165x" for the TSK165x, since Altium Designer uses this name in the generated LSL file.
+If you want to specify memory in Altium Designer, the custom derivative must contain the buses "data_bus" and "code_bus" for the same reasons.

-4.8.6 The Processor Definition: Using Multi-Processor Systems
+3.7.6 The Processor Definition: Using Multi-Processor Systems